Lockelamoree/NiNa/README.md

 Modular LLM Integration: Easily switch between different LLMs by updating environment variables.
 RAG with Local PDFs: The included Docker services can handle retrieval-augmented generation by using local PDFs for context.
 Simply drop your PDFs into the specified folder and the retrieval service will index and serve their content.
 Containerized Services: All components run within Docker containers, ensuring consistency and simplifying setup.
-Local Integration with Ollama: Ollama runs on your host machine, providing easy model management, retrieval, and usage.+ You can optionally enhance the llm response with data from abuse.ch by providing an ABUSE_API_KEY.
+Local Integration with Ollama: Ollama runs on your host machine, providing easy model management, retrieval, and usage.

+You can optionally enhance the llm response with data from abuse.ch by providing an ABUSE_API_KEY.
 If there is a file hash in the prompt to the LLM, the response will be enhanced with data from abuse.ch.
-Get API Key here:
+Get API Key here: https://auth.abuse.ch/user/me

 ## Prerequisites